mx-psi/tfg/text/CompSci/02-shor.md

 The circuit will have size  $$\frac{n(n+1)}{2} \in O(n^2),$$ since each qubit needs $n-k+2$ gates.
 :::

-As any result having to do with concrete sizes of families of quantum circuits, the $O(n^2)$ [@thm:QFT] is given with respect to a basis that has the appropiate gates, and for a fixed basis there might be a polylogarithmic difference given by [@thm:solovay].
+As any result having to do with concrete sizes of families of quantum circuits, the $O(n^2)$ [@thm:QFT] is given with respect to a basis that has the appropriate gates, and for a fixed basis there might be a poly-logarithmic difference given by [@thm:solovay].

 An example circuit for the Quantum Fourier Transform of 3 qubits can be seen in [@fig:qft].